-Archon Fung is the Academic Dean and Winthrop Laflin McCormack Professor of Citizenship and Self-Government at the Harvard Kennedy School.
+Archon Fung is the Winthrop Laflin McCormack Professor of Citizenship and Self-Government at the Harvard Kennedy School.
 His research explores policies, practices, and institutional designs that deepen the quality of democratic governance.
 He focuses upon public participation, deliberation, and transparency.
 He co-directs the Transparency Policy Project and leads democratic governance programs of the Ash Center for Democratic Governance and Innovation at the Kennedy School.
 His books include Full Disclosure: The Perils and Promise of Transparency (Cambridge University Press, with Mary Graham and David Weil) and Empowered Participation: Reinventing Urban Democracy (Princeton University Press).
 He has authored five books, four edited collections, and over fifty articles appearing in professional journals.
 He received two S.B.s — in philosophy and physics — and his Ph.D. in political science from MIT.

 Harvard Kennedy School is proud of its energetic involvement in the world.
 To better understand how to solve public problems by improving policy and leadership, we engage directly with policymakers, public leaders, governments, nonprofit organizations, and for-profit businesses whose activities affect those problems.
 However, we recognize that such engagement can raise questions about perceived and potential conflicts of interest, so we disclose publicly the key professional activities of our faculty outside the Kennedy School.
 The activities disclosed below are for the most recent reporting period, as defined by University policy.
 Some may be paid, some may be unpaid, and others may be in exchange for expense reimbursement only.

 Outside Professional Activities For Archon Fung